 - No depreciation risk

-- Maintenance payments push up costs
+- Maintenance payments can push up costs

-- You cannot keep the car
+- You cannot keep the car when your contract ends

-- Often a large deposit is needed (usually 3 months worth)
+- A large deposit is often needed

-- Penalties for excess wear and tear
+- There may be penalties for excess wear and tear

 For more information, read our car leasing guide.